emmanuelEst/emmanuelEst/README.md

 # 💫 About Me:
-Hello!<br>Learning web development through The Odin Project.<br>Currently know a bit of HTML, CSS, Javascript, and Ruby.<br>Plan on learning more Ruby ♦️ and learn Ruby on Rails 🛤.
+Hello!<br>Learning web development through The Odin Project.<br>Currently know a bit of HTML, CSS, Javascript, Python and Ruby.<br>Plan on learning more Ruby ♦️ and learn Ruby on Rails 🛤.

 # 💻 Tech Stack: